SatoriNetwork/Neuron/Docker wireguard.md

 ```
 ## 4. Generate Key Pairs

-If previously generated befor running the container no need of this step .
+If previously generated before running the container no need of this step .

 On each machine, run the following commands to generate the keys: